Emir-Brkic/Visualized_Bubble_Sort/README.md

 A simple program in C (and SDL) that visualize Bubble sort algorithm.

-To compile this programm you have to pass the Makefile to the "MinGW-w64" compiler using this command "mingw32-make -f MakeFile" in the same directory of the Makefile.
+To compile this programm you have to pass the Makefile to the "MinGW-w64" compiler using this command "mingw32-make -f Makefile" in the same directory of the Makefile.
 And then execute the Main.exe program.